10 Things At The Adler Planetarium You Don’t Want To Miss

 #3 Say Cheese and Take A Selfie

 We love our solar system, you love learning about our solar system, so we have an entire exhibit dedicated to our celestial neighbors!
 When exploring Our Solar System, there are a couple of awesome selfie spots where you can take pictures with large models of Saturn, Jupiter, Neptune, and Uranus hanging from the ceiling.
 Don’t forget to stop by the real meteorite from the Arizona desert and snap a picture with it.
-This summer, a 3-D model of the Mars Perseverance rover and helicopter Ingenuity will also be in this exhibit so you can take a selfie with our friend Percy!
+There are eight different Selfie Spots around the museum—can you find them all?

 #4 Astronomical Objects Everywhere